-As play alternates between models from different crews during a round, crews with larger numbers of models gain an advantage over crews with fewer models, as they get to act more frequently and respond better to enemy plans.
-To balance things out a little, each round the player with the least models in their crew gains a number of 'passes'.
+As play alternates between models from different players during a round, Warbands with larger numbers of models gain an advantage over Warbands with fewer models, as they get to act more frequently and respond better to enemy plans.
+To balance things out a little, each round the player with the least models in their Warband gains a number of 'passes'.

-At the beginning of the Execute the Plan stage, players must work out how many Pass markers the player with the smallest crew will have.
-The number of passes is equal to the difference between the number of models in the largest crew, minus the number of models in the smallest (KO models, and models that are off the table for any reason, do not count for this purpose).
+At the beginning of the Execute the Plan stage, players must work out how many Pass markers the player with the smallest Warband will have.
+The number of passes is equal to the difference between the number of models in the largest Warband, minus the number of models in the smallest (models that are off the table for any reason, do not count for this purpose).

-When one of your models that has not yet been activated becomes KO or is removed as casualty, take a Pass marker immediately.
+When one of your models that has not yet been activated is removed as casualty, take a Pass marker immediately.